jm-rcc/hpc-docs/software/Trimmomatic.md

 # Trimmomatic
 ## Installed versions
  - trimmomatic/0.39-java-11  (version), (toolchain)
-### Description
-Trimmomatic performs a variety of useful trimming tasks for illumina paired-end and single ended data.The selection of trimming steps and their associated parameters are supplied on the command line.
+>Trimmomatic performs a variety of useful trimming tasks for illumina paired-end and single ended data.The selection of trimming steps and their associated parameters are supplied on the command line.